TheOdinProject/curriculum/html_css/v2/main-course/custom-properties.md

 }
 ~~~

-Even though we declared our custom property on our `.cool-div` selector, we can still access it on its descendant `.cool-paragraph` selector.
-Thanks, dad!
-Er, thanks `cool-div`!
+Even though we declared our custom property on our `.cool-div` selector, we can still access it on the descendant `.cool-paragraph` selector.

 #### The `:root:` Selector

 While there may be times where you will want to limit the scope of a custom property, you may want to be able to use other custom properties on many, unrelated selectors.
-One work around would be declaring the same custom property on a bunch of selectors, but that defeats one of the purposes of using custom properties in the first place (the ease of changing multiple instances of a value at once).
+One workaround would be declaring the same custom property on a bunch of selectors, but that defeats one of the purposes of using custom properties in the first place (the ease of changing multiple instances of a value at once).

 A better solution is declaring those custom properties on the `:root` selector, which is essentially the same thing as the `html` selector except it has a higher specificity.